 - "10 World Famous Paintings with Interesting Backstories" by Shyam T. Unni

 - "35 Powerful Photos That Tell a Story" from JotForm (The discussion actually didn't get to photography; that'll have to wait for a future episode.
 Advertising is another relevant area we should pick up later.)

 Learn more at prettymuchpop.com.
 This episode includes bonus discussion that you can only hear by supporting the podcast at patreon.com/prettymuchpop.
+This week, it includes a particularly philosophical consideration of the notion of escapism and how different that is from so-called serious pursuits.
+Is this just a version of the high-low culture distinction that we largely rejected in episode one?
 This podcast is part of the Partially Examined Life podcast network.